Popular Stories

 • Height: Its height can vary from 0.5 to 2 metres.

 • Leaves: The leaves are large, measuring approximately 10-20cm in length and 10cm in width.
-They have an oval shape with serrated edges and are colored in deep to bright green.
+They have an oval shape with serrated edges and are coloured in deep to bright green.

 White hydrangea are an elegant classic.